amesbah/cpen-testing-course/assignments/assignment1-bug-analysis.md

 ### Code Deliverables
 - Organized workspace with all 3 bug checkouts
+- Any helper scripts you used to reproduce/inspect (if any)

 ### Lab demonstration (5 minutes)
 - Brief overview of all 3 bugs
-- Detailed analysis of primary bug with live demonstration
+- Detailed analysis of primary bug: show fault location and reasoning
 - Q&A

-## Evaluation Criteria (5 points)
+## Evaluation Criteria (5 points total)

 ### Defects4J SetUp (1 point)
-- **Successfully set up Defects4J and checkout the three assigned bugs**
+- **All 3 bugs checked out and reproducible (compile + test)**

 ### Multi-Bug Analysis and Primary Bug Selection (2 points)
 - **Quality of initial analysis across all 3 bugs**